simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 		- we can also map directly to a function name/alias/version, by declaring it as a stage variable (e.g. "myfunction", then specifying ${stageVariables.myfunction} in the "Lambda Function" parameter in the Integration Request section (need to ensure the API has permissions to invoke all values of the lambda)
 - Canary Deployment
 	- Adding a Canary to a stage allows a variable amount of requests to be directed to a canary.
 New deployments are automatically directed to the canary, and canary % is whatever it was set to.
 Can alter the value incrementally, or promote the canary to move the deployment to the stage
+	- Other way of doing this is to use an alias with weighted routing
+	- Which to use?
+Former means doing API deployment, and altering the traffic direction at API layer, latter deploys to Lambda and directs traffic at Lambda layer.
+If we use SAM, we can use CodeDeploy to automate this in Linear fashion at Lambda layer, but it would need to be manaully scripted to do this at API layer
+- Throttling
+	- API calls limted on account level to 10,000 per second (irrespective of region, VPC, etc.)
+	- Can create "Usage Plan" which defines usage of an API stage and/or method (Rate/Burst), and this is associated with an API key (which is given to users).
+	- Throttling at Lambda level (so how many can be concurrently executed, if this happens: increase function's reserved capacity)
+- Step Function integration
+	- Can trigger an execution using "AWS Service" as Integration Type for an API method
+		- Define Service as "Step Functions"
+		- Define the Action (i.e. "StartExecution")
+		- Assign an execution role that has permission to perform the chosen action against the specified Step Function
+	- Note: result of the Step Function Execution is not returned the the API (only whether the exection start invocation succeeded)
+		- makes sense: Step function can run for a year
+		- To get the result, need to poll the step function DescribeExecution action until it's not "RUNNING"

 ## Determine deployment services based on deployment needs
 ## Determine application and infrastructure deployment models based on business needs